4Soft-de/harness-model/docs/vec-navigation-api.md

 The same applies **inside** a catalog.
-Where a navigation is just a sequence of getter steps and type narrowings, it is composed from the operators rather than written as a stream pipeline, so that the implementation reads like the path it describes — `ViewItems.placeableElementRole()` is the reference example.
-Raw stream code and hand-written lambdas stay appropriate for *leaf* steps, where there is genuine logic and nothing to compose: `Placements.locations()` dispatches on the placement subtype, and the body of a reduction such as `LocalizedStrings.valueIn(…)` weighs the elements against each other.
+Where a navigation is just a sequence of getter steps and type narrowings, it is composed from the operators rather than written as a stream pipeline, so that the implementation reads like the path it describes — `ViewItems.toPlaceableElementRole()` is the reference example.
+Raw stream code and hand-written lambdas stay appropriate for *leaf* steps, where there is genuine logic and nothing to compose: `Placements.toLocations()` dispatches on the placement subtype, and the body of a reduction such as `LocalizedStrings.valueIn(…)` weighs the elements against each other.
 Forcing those through the operators would make them longer, not clearer.